Rio Grande 315: Restoration

 In 1995, No. 315 had received some cosmetic maintenance for the first time since it was placed back on display in Brookside park after the filming of Around the World in 80 Days.
-Many Narrow Gauge Railfans, as well as Members of a local Model Railroad club known as the San Juan Large Scalers, and more specifically member Tom Mosher were dissatisfied with the locomotives appearance.
-Tom had intended to do something about it and wanted to see the locomotive in its original condition, but was diagnosed with cancer later that year, and passed away in 1997.
-The club held a memorial service for Tom in front of the locomotive, and later on started to consider the idea of adding the original lettering back and performing other maintenance to bring the locomotive to its 1930s appearance.
+Many narrow gauge railfans, as well as members of a local model railroad club known as the San Juan Large Scalers, and more specifically member Tom Mosher were dissatisfied with the locomotive's appearance.
+Mosher had intended to do something about it and wanted to see the locomotive in its original condition, but was diagnosed with cancer later that year, and died in 1997.
+The club held a memorial service for Tom in front of the locomotive and later on started to consider the idea of adding the original lettering back and performing other maintenance to bring the locomotive to its 1930s appearance.

 After speaking with city officials, the first work session was held in October 1998.
 The project was assisted by the D&SNG's Museum Curator Jeff Ellingson who redid the lettering and also evaluated No. 315's overall condition.
 Later on the SJLS' Board of Directors decided the project would be too big to perform under the club name, and formed the 315 Committee.
-Later in 1999, the Committee reconsidered the end goal of the restoration and also decided to reorganize as a Non-Profit Organization under the name of the Durango Railroad Historical Society.
+Later in 1999, the committee reconsidered the end goal of the restoration and also decided to reorganize as a non-profit organization under the name of the Durango Railroad Historical Society.

-In 2002 the boiler received a Hydrostatic and Ultrasonic test and was deemed to be in good condition for returning the Locomotive to operational condition.
+In 2002 the boiler received a Hydrostatic and Ultrasonic test and was deemed to be in good condition for returning the locomotive to operational condition.
 It was then decided that the DRHS would go through with performing a complete restoration of No. 315.
 On August 24, 2007, a fire was lit inside No. 315's firebox at the D&S Roundhouse and that evening the locomotive moved under its own power for the first time in 58 years.
-The Locomotive first ran at the D&SNG after fixing some minor issues and having to borrow D&RGW 223's tender trucks.
-It made its official shake down run on September 7th and pulled its first excursions in late September.
+The locomotive first ran at the D&SNG after fixing some minor issues and having to borrow D&RGW 223's tender trucks.
+It made its official shake down run on September 7 and pulled its first excursions in late September.

 No. 315 was added to the National Register of Historic Places as Denver and Rio Grande Western Railroad Locomotive No. 315 in 2008 and the City of Durango transferred ownership of the locomotive to the DRHS in 2014.